marioalmonte/accessitrans-aria/readme.txt

 = Can I use this plugin with Elementor Free? =

 Yes, the plugin works with both Elementor Free and Elementor Pro.

+= What should I do if translations aren't working correctly? =

+Try using the "Force Refresh" button in the plugin settings.
+This will clear all caches and reinitialize the translation system.
+Also, make sure you have all three registration formats enabled for maximum compatibility.

 = How do I know if the ARIA attributes are being translated correctly? =